Do you write "excuses" for missed classes or employment?

-Immunization records must be returned to the Student Health Center (SHC) by July 10 for the fall semester and January 10 for the spring semester.
-You will not be able to register for the next semester's classes until this is turned in.
+Immunization records must be returned to the University Health Center (UHC) prior to matriculation.
+Orientation is a great time to turn this in.
+You will not be able to register for the next semester's classes until your immunization compliance is verified.

-Student Health Center (SHC) is not an Emergency Department, if you have a medical emergency call 911
+University Health Center (UHC) is not an Emergency Department if you have a medical emergency call 911

-If you feel you need to be seen for a non-emergency when we are closed and you cannot wait until we are open again you can go to the local Emergency Department at Centra Southside Community Hospital, Centra Medical Group, your Primary Care Provider or Urgent Care Center at home.
+If you feel you need to be seen for a non-emergency when we are closed and you cannot wait until we are open again you can go to:

-We recommend that you bring a first-aid/self-care kit to school, for suggestions check out the Student Survival Kit link
+We recommend that you bring a first-aid/self-care kit to school.